sourcecred/docs/docs/beta/our-calls.md

 questions, expressing concerns, getting assistance, or sharing interesting ideas.

-**Note:** one-on-ones take place over personal DM voice or video call, unlike our regular calls (which happen in the main Discord meeting room).
+**Note:** One-on-ones take place over personal DM voice or video call, unlike our regular calls (which happen in the main Discord meeting room).

 **Perfect for** a newer contributor and a higher-context contributor, but